gatsbyjs/gatsby/docs/contributing/how-to-write-a-stub.md

 If you create a stub or see an existing one on the Gatsby.js site and feel interested in filling out the content, check out the Gatsby.js
 [Pair Programming program](/contributing/pair-programming-sessions/").
 We would love to work with you in your open source contributing journey!

+## Converting a Stub to a Doc

+To change a stub into a living-breathing document, remove the `issue` entry from a stub's frontmatter (a fancy name for Markdown metadata) and replace the boilerplate content with your wonderful prose and code.
+Save the file, commit to GitHub, open a PR, get feedback.
+Learn more in our page on [docs contributions](/contributing/docs-contributions/).